Send download link to:

 Publishing is 30% book production and 70% marketing and selling.
-So while it’s relatively easy to actually make a book, the real challenge (and most of the work) lies in marketing and selling it.
+So while it’s relatively easy to make a book, the real challenge (and most of the work) lies in marketing and selling it.

-There are many important decisions that need to be made to create a marketable product.
-Whether it’s positive book reviews you’re looking for, or the confidence of bookstores who will hopefully order some stock, the decisions you make now could affect the future success of your book.
+There are many important decisions that must be made to create a marketable product.
+Whether it’s positive book reviews you’re looking for, or the confidence of bookstores who will order stock, the decisions you make now could affect the future success of your book.
 For instance, some publishing options are just not suited to bookstore distribution, whilst others may be expensive and unnecessary for authors with humbler, smaller-scale needs.
 Our job is to help you navigate this confusing maze so that you can make the right decisions.

 Because publishing is quite a complex business, we offer two types of consultation: